BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ## File fields

 To illustrate the behavior of Restify file upload fields, let's assume our application's users can upload "avatar photos" to their account.
-So, our users database table will have an `avatar` column.
+Our users' database table will have an `avatar` column.
 This column will contain the path to the profile on disk, or, when using a cloud storage provider such as Amazon S3, the profile photo's path within its " bucket".